comychitz/knowledge/programming/README.md

     * a closure is a record storing a function together with an environment
     * "a technique for implementing lexically scoped name binding in a language with first-class functions."
+    * for example, when returning a function from a function, the returned function is in a closure, managed by the language until it is called.
+* predicate
+    * the word is used for procedures that return true or false or expressions that evaluate true or false

 ## functional programming
 * There is no definite agreed upon definition of functional programming, other